rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 - Update a specified restaurant based on the restaurant_id
 - Request arguments: **restaurant_id**
 - Body: Restaurant's attributes to update to.
-- Returns: An restaurant object with the updated attributes and a successful message.
+- Returns: A restaurant object with the updated attributes and a successful message.

 ##### Exmaple request:
 `PATCH /restaurants/1`